Garcin-Lévêque Vineyards: Poetry & Wine

 “We have a LOT of help,” laughs Hélène.
 “We have a great team of people in both Bordeaux and Mendoza to assist with every phase of the operation.
 And we really do function as a team.
 Everyone is important.
 Also the fact that the seasons are reversed in Argentina from Europe is a huge help.
 We had looked at property in California at one point, but decided that since harvests are at the same time as Bordeaux, there was no way we could manage a U.S. property.
 Argentina works perfectly.
 And really, our schedules are pretty manageable.
 The fall is the only time that’s difficult.
 Harvest is beyond insane!”

-“With the five estates in Bordeaux – arguably one of the most coveted wine-growing regions in the world – why did you decide to expand in Argentina?”
-I wonder.
+But we wonder: “With the three estates in Bordeaux – arguably one of the most coveted wine-growing regions in the world – why did you decide to expand in Argentina?”

 “We also thought there was a real opportunity in Argentina to develop Bordeaux-style wines that can compete with any of the high-end wines going for thousands of dollars.
 The terroir is excellent and we cellar our Poesia wines, just as we do our French wines.
 They have great complexity and elegant flavor.
 They’ll be wonderful 35 years from now.”